March 23rd 2018 update:

 In a Nutshell

 There is no doubt that Onecoin is a scam.
 The company is not allowed to operate in numerous countries and the SEC of the United States will kick them in the gutter in an instant.
-Warnings are even being issued in countries like Africa where scams like these are rampant.
+Warnings are even being issued in places like Africa where scams like these are rampant.
 There are a plethora of cryptocurrencies out there and if you’re interested in mining or a beginner who wants to learn more about it, we have all the necessary information you need to know in order to avoid scams like Onecoin.

 Check our site for more interesting content.
 Thank you.